 CPUC Decision 21-08-006 requires CAEATFA to report on metrics and key performance indicators from the CHEEF Programs, including performance metrics previously adopted for financing evaluations in Attachment 1 of Resolution E-4900.
-While most of the requested reporting has been included in these reports for several years prior to these requirements being issued, some aspects require significant capacity to implement and will need to be incorporated into quarterly reports on a rolling basis through Q4 2022.
 The tables below outline these reporting requirements and CAEATFA's compliance with them.